eBUS/adapter/index.en.md

 arbitration directly from the PIC firmware.

-For the enhanced protocol, a high-speed variant may be used for serial connections (USB, RPI and WIFI) that avoids unnecessary delays due to the transfer of data from/to ebusd.
-This can be activated by setting a jumpers on J12.
+For the enhanced protocol, a high-speed variant may be used for serial connections (USB, RPI and WIFI) that avoids unnecessary delays due to the transfer of data from/to ebusd (or ESP).
+This can be activated by setting a [jumper on J12](picfirmware.en).
 The ebusd device configuration then needs to be changed from `enh:` prefix to `ens:` prefix for direct serial connections (i.e. USB or RPI).
-For WIFI, the ESP firmware needs to be configured accordingly.
+For WIFI, the ESP firmware needs to be configured accordingly and the ebusd device configuration remains at `enh:`.

 #### USB
 {:.usb}